wesama-0/D0028D/w8_snmp_poller/README.md

 #SNMP Poller

-#About the application:
+#About:
 This application is a lightweight SNMP poller written in Python.

-It reads a YAML configuration file that contains default settings and a list of network targets to poll.
-For each target the program performs SNMP GET requests and collects the results.
+It reads a YAML configuration file that contains default settings and a list of network targets.
+For each target, the program performs SNMP GET requests and collects the results.

 The poller includes retry handling, timeout control and a per-target time budget.
-The results are written as structured JSON output.
+Results are written as structured JSON output.

 #Files:
 poller.py
-The main application.
+Main application.
 Handles configuration loading, validation, SNMP polling, retry logic, time-budget enforcement, JSON output, and exit codes.

 config.yml
-The configuration file defining default values (timeouts, retries, OIDs) and the list of SNMP targets to poll.
+Configuration file defining default values (timeouts, retries, OIDs) and the list of SNMP targets.

 test_config.py
-Unit tests verifying that the configuration validation behaves correctly for valid and invalid YAML files.
+Unit tests verifying configuration validation for valid and invalid configs.

 README.md
-Documentation describing the application, structure, methods, installation, and usage.
+Documentation for installation, structure, and usage.

 #Methods:
 load_config(path)